Tecnelm/-ele4205_projet_aut2022_29/README.md

 ##### Known Issue

 Due to implementation of vscode debugger using it with in crossplatform debugging cause a lot of delay.
+If your computer didn't "connection failed" to the device during the connection Gui could freeze

 #### Include
 To provide good include intellisense you need to add to your _c_cpp_properties.json_ the folowing line.